4 Side-Part Loyalists Defend Their Hairstyle Of Choice

 Whether you like it or not, agree or disagree, Gen Z has a clear and unanimous point of view when it comes to where people should be parting their hair — and it's straight down the middle.
 According to the TikTok generation, skinny jeans are over, and any variation on the side part is officially "uncool."

-Now, to those who like an off-center part — because it provides extra root volume and makes them feel "sexier" and "more adult," or maybe because that's just the way their hair naturally falls — this declaration is not only unwelcome, it's personal.
-Ahead, four impassioned Refinery29 staffers speak on the topic and defend their right to part their hair left of center.
+Now, to those who like an off-centre part — because it provides extra root volume and makes them feel "sexier" and "more adult," or maybe because that's just the way their hair naturally falls — this declaration is not only unwelcome, it's personal.
+Ahead, four impassioned Refinery29 staffers speak on the topic and defend their right to part their hair left of centre.